Updated: 8/01/18 | August 1st, 2018

 19. Don’t fly direct

 When booking flights, sometimes it is cheaper to fly into airports close to your final destination, and then take a train or bus to where you need to go.
 Be sure to shop around for your flight and know that direct isn’t always the cheapest route.
+My favorite flight search engines are:

 20. Always get behind business travelers when in security lines.